alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Similarly, mentioning the dataset in blog posts and on Twitter or Facebook can help bring greater attention to it;
-if there is a compelling story surrounding it, this can help propogate the message through the normal sharing mechanisms.
+if there is a compelling story surrounding it, this can help propagate the message through the normal sharing mechanisms.
 In all such cases, it is important to include the dataset identifier as this makes it much easier for impact measurement tools to track how interest in the dataset spreads through social media [@featherstone2014stm; @niso2014ami].